A step-by-step tutorial on how to make a sofa slipcover.

 I decided to move my sewing station to the living room to make the process a little easier.

 I decided to add piping to the top cushions of my couch.
-I really wish I could had removed the cushions, like this tutorial, but my cushion was really attached to the couch and this would have taken a lot of work.
+I really wish I could have removed the cushions like Honey Bear Lanes tutorial, but my cushion was really attached to the couch and this would have taken a lot of work.
 This piece is what gave me the biggest trouble in sewing everything together, 4 cushions would have been a lot easier.

 Make sure when you are coming to corners on the fabric that you sew 1/2″ away from the edges.